Matthew Simpson, LMHC · Washington State · Telehealth

 Stuck in patterns you can't logic your way out of.

-IFS-informed therapy for neurodivergent adults — ADHD, AuDHD, autistic traits — who are externally competent but privately running on empty and stuck in cycles of burnout, shame, anxiety, and procrastination.
-I work at the intersection of IFS, neurodiversity-affirming practice, and men's work.
+IFS therapy for neurodivergent adults — ADHD, AuDHD, autistic traits — who are externally competent but privately running on empty and stuck in cycles of burnout, shame, anxiety, and procrastination.

 • LMHC (WA)